LilliJane/psychic-waffle/README.md

 When it's built, you can run it with this command:

     docker run -d -p 127.0.0.1:8000:8000 --name eps lillijane/django_eps It is important to precise the port, especially from the server, because it's the only way to link it with the nginx configuration.
+Keep in mind that you need to be careful about the data persistance.
+If you want to keep your data, you can run (by replacing `/home/` by your path to your directory):

+    docker run -d -p 127.0.0.1:8000:8000 --name eps   \
+        -v /home/db.sqlite3:/usr/src/app/db.sqlite3   \
+        -v /home/pic_folder/:/usr/src/app/pic_folder/ \
+        -v /home/eps_app/static/img/:/usr/src/app/eps_app/static/img/
+        lillijane/django_eps

 ### API documentation